-All students taking at least 6 credits at LACM must have a valid health insurance plan, either by enrolling in the Gallagher Student Health insurance plan or waiving the requirement with an alternate qualified health insurance plan.
+All students taking at least 6 credits at LACM must have a valid health insurance plan, either by enrolling in the International Student Insurance or having a separate policy.

-The Gallagher Student Health plan is utilized by numerous colleges and universities, including the CSU and UC systems, Cal Arts, USC, and many more.
+The International Student Insurance plan is utilized by numerous colleges and universities, including the California State Universities and University of California systems, University of Southern California, and many more.
 We are confident that you will receive excellent service and coverage with this plan.
-A few highlights of the plan include: